AirshipCMS/Docs/Quickstart-Guide.md

 ---

 ## 1. Create your site.
-_Note: Airship is currently available by Private Invitation.
-Request a [Test Pilot License](https://airshipcms.io/signup), and we will contact you when a seat opens up._
+_Note: Airship is currently available by Private Invitation only.
+You won't yet be able to login at the developer portal.
+Request a [Test Pilot License](https://airshipcms.io/signup), and we will contact you when a seat opens up!_

-1. Create a new Airship site at the Airship Developer Portal [!!PRIVATE INVITES ONLY!!].
+Create a new Airship site at the Airship Developer Portal.

 <img width="500" alt="Skyport Developer Portal" src="https://airshipcms.io/assets/media/quickstart-guide/skyport.jpg">

-2. Once your site is provisioned, navigate to your project url `(https://mysite.airshipcms.io)`.
+Once your site is provisioned, navigate to your project url `(https://mysite.airshipcms.io)`.
 It will look something like this:

 <img width="500" alt="Browser Initial" src="https://airshipcms.io/assets/media/quickstart-guide/browser-initial.jpg">